SymfonyCasts/symfony6/sfcasts/ep3-doctrine/console.md

 value from our `.env` file instead of the *real* one that's set by the Symfony binary.

 And, in fact, that's *exactly* what's happening.
 And, it makes sense!
-When we refresh the page in our browser, that's processed *through* the Symfony binary, which gives it the opportunity to add the environment variable.
+When we refresh the page in our browser, that's processed *through* the `symfony` binary, which gives it the opportunity to add the environment variable.

-But when we run a `bin/console` command - where `console` is just a PHP file that lives in a `bin/` directory, the Symfony binary is *never* used as part of that process.
+But when we run a `bin/console` command - where `console` is just a PHP file that lives in a `bin/` directory, the `symfony` binary is *never* used as part of that process.
 This means it never has the opportunity to add the environment variable.
 And so, Symfony falls back to using the value from `.env`.